nyomangedetrisnasanjaya/Statistical-Modelling-using-Python/README.md

 # Statistical-Modelling-using-Python
 Python for Data Science (Studi Independen Kampus Merdeka Batch 3 by Hacktiv8) | Period: 18 Aug - 31 Dec 2022 | Self-Paced Learning, Live Session, &amp; Project

-## Assignment 1: Analisis Data Kriminalitas 2008-2016 di London
+## Assignment 1: Analysis of Crime Data 2008-2016 in London
 Dataset: [London Crime Data, 2008-2016](https://www.kaggle.com/datasets/jboysen/london-crime) Crime in major metropolitan areas, such as London, occurs in distinct patterns from Jan 2008 - Dec 2016.
 This data covers the number of criminal reports by month, LSOA borough, and major/minor category.